Three people in sneezing without covering their faces.

 Visitor guidelines for CALHN sites

-The visitor guidelines apply to all CALHN hospital sites including:
+The visitor guidelines apply to all CALHN hospital sites, which include:

 • Royal Adelaide Hospital